tldr-pages/tldr/contributing-guides/git-terminal.md

 # Updating your fork

 Forks of GitHub repositories aren't updated automatically.
-In order to keep your fork of the repository up-to-date with the latest changes and avoid merge conflicts, you should update it regularly.
+To keep your fork up-to-date with the latest changes and avoid merge conflicts, you should update it regularly.

 There are two ways to update your fork.

 1. Via the GitHub web interface.
 Click `Fetch upstream` and then `Fetch and merge` on the fork as shown below:

 ![Fetch and merge button in GitHub](../images/github-fetch-and-merge-button.png).